Didstopia/satisfactory-server/README.md

 # 1 - Check for updates on startup and do not start server (container exits/terminates)
 # 2 - Skip update checks on startup and start the server
 SATISFACTORY_START_MODE="0"

+# Steam query port, same as the port used in-game
+# NOTE: Can be changed if hosting multiple instances on the same server
+SATISFACTORY_SERVER_QUERY_PORT="15777"
 ```